What is the most important factor in keeping website visitors engaged?

 Most people visiting your site also own a smartphone, and currently, mobile users outnumber users of desktop computers.
 That is why it is almost compulsory in today’s worldwide web to have your website optimized for mobile phones.

 Users that visit your website are most probably smartphone holders.
 It’s important to have a webpage that is optimized for mobile phones.
 You don’t want to have customers zoom in and click the wrong button.

 Using a mobile-optimized theme or application will help improve your visitor’s experience.
 Your site needs to be ideal for mobile use in order to be effective and competitive in today’s digital market.

 3. Difficult to navigate

-People may dislike your webpage because it’s not user friendly.
+People may dislike your webpage because it’s not user-friendly.
 Meaning it’s hard to understand which page leads to what.
-This leads users to want to withdrawal from your site.
+This leads users to want to withdraw from your site.